 You will require the Mozilla Firefox web browser to complete the online training.

-Please complete the below form by signing and dating once each module is completed and submit the form to the Professional Placement Unit.:
+Please complete the below form by signing and dating once each module is completed and submit the form to the Professional Experience Placement Unit.:

 This item is only to be completed by students who are undertaking or planning a placement with the Townsville Hospital Clinical Measurements Team.